wxinix/TensorFlow-Island/README.md

 Note - these supported languages (Swift, Oxygene, Java, Go and C#) are all compiled into CPU native code, without any dependency on .NET CLR, JVM, or any virtual machine environment.
 This is a unique capability of RemObjects Elements compiler toolchain.
 This particularly fits the design objective and goal of TenorFlow-Island, hence we select this toolchain.

-TensorFlow-Island is initially inspired by TensorFlow4Delphi (https://github.com/hartmutdavid/TensorFlow4Delphi).
-The framework design is also infuenced by TensorFlowSharp https://github.com/migueldeicaza/TensorFlowSharp,  with our own insights, adjustments, and enhancements.
+TensorFlow-Island is initially inspired by [TensorFlow4Delphi](https://github.com/hartmutdavid/TensorFlow4Delphi).
+The framework design is also infuenced by [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp),  with our own insights, adjustments, and enhancements.

 The following diagram illustrates the TensorFlow-Island architecture.

 ![TensorFlow-Island Diagram](../master/Images/TensorFlow-Island-Diagram.png)

 # Difference with other TensorFlow bindings
-The difference between TensorFlow-Island and other wellknown TensorFlow bindings, for example, TensorFlow.NET (https://github.com/SciSharp/TensorFlow.NET) is:
+The difference between TensorFlow-Island and other wellknown TensorFlow bindings, for example, [TensorFlow.NET](https://github.com/SciSharp/TensorFlow.NET) is:
 - Multiple programming language support, including Oxygene, Swift, Java, Go, and C#, thanks to RemObjects LLVM-based Island platform compilers;
 - Compiled code runs directly on CPU, without the dependency on JVM, .NET CLR, or Python/CPython intepreter.
 - Direct acces to TensorFlow C API; no .NET P-Invoke involved;